microsoft/vscode-cmake-tools/docs/cmake_server.md

 information such as CMake version, operating system, and Visual Studio Code version.

-If a bug is inhibitting your workflow, `cmake.experimental.useCMakeServer` can be reset back to `false` to disable the CMake Server backend.
+If a bug is inhibitting your workflow, `cmake.useCMakeServer` can be reset back to `false` to disable the CMake Server backend.